VinodShamraaj/places-react/README.md

-Sure!
-Here's a concise and clear README for your CRA (Create React App) project:

----

 # Google Autocomplete App

 This is a simple React app built with Create React App (CRA).
 It integrates with Google Maps API and displays some interactive features on the page.